Rental Car Companies Warned GM of Problems with Ion and Cobalt Years Before the Recall

 The tragic deaths of the 37 people killed in GM vehicles may not have occurred had the company acted responsibly and not in its own best interests.

-If you or someone you love was hurt or killed because of a defective GM vehicle, Goldberg Finnegan can help answer your questions about what to do next, or whether you have a claim for compensation.
+If you or someone you love was hurt or killed because of a defective GM vehicle, a personal injury attorney from Goldberg Finnegan can help answer your questions about what to do next, or whether you have a claim for compensation.